effector/effector/beta/docs/api/effector-react/createComponent.md

 ## `createComponent(store, render)` {#createComponent}

 Creates store-based React component.
-The `createComponent` is useful for transfering logic and data of state to your View component.
+The `createComponent` is useful for transferring logic and data of state to your View component.

 ::: tip since
 You can use hooks in `createComponent` since [effector-react@20.3.0](https://changelog.effector.dev/#effector-20-3-0).